huggingface/datasets/docs/source/share.rst

 Multiple configurations
 ^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, your dataset may have multiple configurations.
-For example, the `SuperGLUE <https://huggingface.co/datasets/super_glue>`_ dataset is a collection of 5 datasets designed to evaluate more difficult language understanding tasks. 🤗 Datasets provides :class:`datasets.BuilderConfig` which allows you to create different configurations for the user to select from.
+For example, the `SuperGLUE <https://huggingface.co/datasets/super_glue>`_ dataset is a collection of 5 datasets designed to evaluate language understanding tasks. 🤗 Datasets provides :class:`datasets.BuilderConfig` which allows you to create different configurations for the user to select from.

 Let's study the `SuperGLUE loading script <https://github.com/huggingface/datasets/blob/master/datasets/super_glue/super_glue.py>`_ to see how you can define several configurations.